tvandevoorde/QueueInsight/README.md

 # QueueInsight

-A lightweight web application for managing and monitoring RabbitMQ queues, similar to QueueExplorer.
+A lightweight web application for managing and monitoring RabbitMQ queues.
 Built with ASP.NET Core 9 Web API and Angular 17.

 ## Features